L.A. MTA Approves Largest Transit-Oriented Development

 The 12-acre project will combine low-income housing, retail, office and open space, according to a report in LA Business First.

-The District NoHo project will be built in up to nine phases, with Phase 1 including 570 mixed-income apartments, with at least 311 units reserved for renters earning less than 60% of the median income in Los Angeles County.
+The District NoHo project will be built in up to nine phases, with the first one including 570 mixed-income apartments, and at least 311 of those reserved for renters earning less than 60% of the median income in Los Angeles County.
 The development, which aligns with Metro’s Vision 2028 Strategic Plan, will include more than two acres of publicly accessible space.

 The Strategic Plan’s Joint Development Program is aiming to expand Metro’s housing portfolio to 10,000 units by 2031, half of which will be reserved at affordable rents for lower and moderate-income households.